 The International Labour Organization (ILO) highlights how violence in the workplace is increases as a result of restructurings, insufficient staff, excessive workload, non-standard contracts and lack of adequate safety standards.

 The victims of workplace violence are not only workers.
 Exhaustion, depression and the insufficient staffing ends up affecting the quality of service for patients and their families too.
 In this way, violence in the world of work also leads to negative flow on effects for our whole society.

 When governments hand the public sector over to the market, implement widespread deregulation and cut what labour protections we have, violence and harassment increases and we all pay the price.

-For workers "As Women Workers - and union leaders - we often find that when we try standing up for our rights, 'banana peels' are slipped in front of our feet."
+"As Women Workers - and union leaders - we often find that when we try standing up for our rights, 'banana peels' are slipped in front of our feet."

 Adjoujiu is the first Female trade union leader in Chad and has played a key role in advancing the struggle for workers rights in the public sector.

 Check out the story of how she helped organise Chad's first ever Women's March: part of our One Day Film Series.